Richard Marshall (United States Army officer)

-Early life
+Early life and education

-Richard J. Marshall was born in Markham, Fauquier County, Virginia, on 16 June 1895, the son of Marion Lewis Marshall and his wife Rebecca Coke Marshall.
-His maternal grandfather, Richard Coke Marshall, was a colonel for the Confederacy in the Civil War, and great grandson of the first supreme court justice, John Marshall.
+Marshall was born in Markham, Fauquier County, Virginia, on 16 June 1895, the son of Marion Lewis Marshall and his wife Rebecca Coke Marshall.
+His maternal grandfather, Richard Coke Marshall, was a colonel for the Confederacy in the Civil War, and great-grandson of the fourth Supreme Court Chief Justice, John Marshall.
 He was also a distant cousin of George Catlett Marshall.
 He attended public schools and Norfolk Academy in Norfolk from 1907 to 1911.

 In 1911, he entered Virginia Military Institute, Lexington, Virginia.
 He graduated eighth in his class of 56 with a Bachelor of Science degree in electrical engineering in 1915, was an initiate of the Beta Commission of the Kappa Alpha Order, and went to work as an assistant chemist for Consolidated Electric Light and Power Co., in Baltimore, Maryland.
 He enlisted in the 4th Maryland Infantry, National Guard while employed in Baltimore.
 When the Guard was called into the service for the Mexican Border War, 18 June 1916, he was commissioned First Lieutenant and Battalion Adjutant.
 While at Eagle Pass, Texas, in August, 1916 he took examinations for the Regular Army and was commissioned a second lieutenant in the field artillery in November 1916.
 In March, 1917 he joined first Regular Army unit, 8th Field Artillery at Fort Bliss, Texas.

 World War I

-After war was declared in April, 1917, expansion of the Regular Army was accelerated and the 2nd Battalion of the 8th Field Artillery was sent to Fort Sill, Oklahoma, to form the 14th Field Artillery.
-In May he was transferred to the 6th Field Artillery, one of the oldest Regular Army units, which was at Douglas, Arizona, preparing for overseas service as part of the 1st Infantry Division, the first division unit sent to serve with the American Expeditionary Force on the Western Front.
+After the American entry into World War I in April, 1917, expansion of the Regular Army was accelerated and the 2nd Battalion of the 8th Field Artillery was sent to Fort Sill, Oklahoma, to form the 14th Field Artillery.
+In May Marshall was transferred to the 6th Field Artillery, one of the oldest Regular Army units, and which was then stationed at Douglas, Arizona, preparing for overseas service as one of the units forming the 1st Division.
+This was the first American division to be sent to serve with the American Expeditionary Forces (AEF) on the Western Front, where it arrived in June.

-Marshall saw combat in the Battle of Soissons, the St. Mihiel offensive, and the Meuse-Argonne, where, on the morning of 1 November 1918, he was wounded by fragments of a German 105 mm shell.
-He was in Army hospitals in France until March 1919.
+Marshall saw combat in the Battle of Soissons, the Battle of Saint-Mihiel, and in the Meuse–Argonne offensive, where, on the morning of 1 November 1918, he was wounded by fragments of a German 105 mm shell.
+He was in army hospitals in France until March 1919, by which time the war had since come to an end, due to the Armistice with Germany.
 He had been promoted to captain and was a battery commander of B Battery, 6th Field Artillery.